Skip to content

 On 19 July 2018, Airbus began Beluga XL’s flight testing to receive a type certificate on 13 November 2019.

-On 9 January 2020, Airbus Transport introduced the aircraft in service to replace the Airbus Beluga by installing Beluga with over-sized aircraft components (like wings).
+On 9 January 2020, Airbus Transport introduced the aircraft in service to replace the Airbus Beluga by installing the Beluga with oversized aircraft components (like wings).

 Before choosing to change one of its aircraft, Airbus assessed the Antonov An-124, An-225, Boeing C-17 (Dream lifter), and A400M.